Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 }

-The critical wiring rule is per-client resolution (G11): when you use createClient, the breaker store is resolved once for the client and shared across every call.
-A fresh in-memory store per call could never accumulate failures and so would never trip.
-If you inject your own store, supply it once at the client level:
+The critical wiring rule is per-client resolution (G11): with createClient, the breaker store is resolved once for the client and shared across every call — a fresh in-memory store per call could never accumulate the consecutive-failure state.
+The default is an in-memory Map per client.
+Both methods may return a Promise, so a multi-instance deployment can share breaker state across the fleet by pointing every instance at the same backend:

 import { createClient } from '@deuz-sdk/core';